Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/03_Data-Organisation-and-File-Formats.md

 ### Learning Activities

-- **Exercise** (45 mins): Learners will convert a provided file from a closed format (such as .docx) to various open formats (such as .pdf, .txt, .csv).
-They will note any data loss during conversion (formatting, embedded images, metadata) and prepare any questions they have about why certain data might not be preserved in the new format (Resource 1).
+- **Exercise** (45&nbsp;mins): Learners will convert a provided file from a closed format (such as .docx) to various open formats (such as .pdf, .txt, .csv).
+They will note any data loss during conversion (formatting, embedded images, metadata) and prepare any questions they have about why certain data might not be preserved in the new format (Resource&nbsp;1).
 The exercise will be followed by a discussion to address any questions the learners may have.
-- **Lecture** (45 mins): Lecture about obsolescence, preservation and working open and FAIR.
+- **Lecture** (45&nbsp;mins): Lecture about obsolescence, preservation and working open and FAIR.
-- **(Optional) Module Assessment** (45 mins): Gauge comprehension of LO1&ndash;LO5.
+- **(Optional) Module Assessment** (45&nbsp;mins): Gauge comprehension of LO1&ndash;LO5.

 ### Materials to Prepare